sumitisthename/sumitisthename.github.io/_pages/about.md

 **When I am not with my laptop, you will find me hiking in the mountains, playing a sport, or trying out a different cuisine.**

-*  Hiking in the mountains	:shamrock:
+*  Hiking in the mountains	☘️
 *  Playing a sport :badminton:
 *  Trying out a new cuisine :fork_and_knife: